 The Bottom Line on Writing a Strong House Offer Letter

 A house offer letter gives you one more resource to help you secure a home, especially if the situation is right and you’re in a tight housing market.
-Ultimately, it might make the difference in getting you the home you want.
+Ultimately, it could make the difference in getting you the home you want.